mateuszdorobek/python3.info/fastapi/pydantic/validator.rst

 * Validation is done in the order fields are defined.
 E.g. in the example above, password2 has access to password1 (and name), but password1 does not have access to password2.
 See Field Ordering for more information on how fields are ordered
 * If validation fails on another field (or that field is missing) it will not be included in values, hence if 'password1' in values and ... in this example.

->>> from pydantic import BaseModel, ValidationError, validator
+>>> from pydantic import BaseModel, ValidationError, field_validator
 >>>
 >>>
 >>> class UserModel(BaseModel):